If we find life on Mars — we are doomed!

 In the Sam Harris podcast Bostrom (and Sam) came up with a cosmological idea that was new to me.
 I have used it to formulate the puzzle given in the headline above.

 The question why finding life on Mars, which is what the current generation of rovers is trying to do, would possibly mean that humanity is doomed — this question generally leads to scepticism.
-“You mean if we bring some deadly alien lifeforms back to Earth?” people ask?
+“You mean if we bring some deadly alien lifeforms back to Earth?” people ask.
 No, if we simply find any form of alien life, even bacteria or lichen like creatures, even if we leave them where they are.
-“So just the fact that we discover life on Mars means we are doomed??” people ask, and challenged me to describe any train of thought that could lead to this preposterous conclusion.
+In fact finding ancient fossilized shells or bacteria would spell doom.
+“So just the fact that we discover life on Mars means we are doomed??” people ask, and challenged me to describe any train of thought that could possibly lead to this conclusion.

 The reasoning for the dire conclusion is based on two ideas which I need to explain before I tell you the why we might be doomed.